 How to start

 There are risks to consider with any exercise program, so check with your doctor about HIIT workouts before you start.
 If your doctor approves, do your research.
 The internet, the world of apps, and television shows are full of exercise ideas.
-You can try these exercises and easily modify to your fitness level.
-Start gradually, perhaps once a week, and eventually increase to two or three workouts a week.
+You can try these exercises and easily modify them to your fitness level.
+Start gradually, perhaps once a week, and eventually increase to two or three weekly workouts.

-Obesity, and more specifically, the accumulation of excess body fat, is a severe global health problem and is growing rapidly.
+Obesity, and more specifically, the accumulation of excess body fat, is a severe global health problem proliferating.
 More than 39% of adults were overweight.
 13% were obese in 2014.
 Finally, the predominance of overweight and obesity has doubled worldwide since 1980.

 Being overweight or obese is a significant risk factor for cardiovascular and metabolic disorders.
 Especially atherosclerosis, type II diabetes, and metabolic syndrome.
 It increases the risk of death from any cause.

-In particular, central steatosis, which refers to adipose tissue deposited explicitly in the trunk.
-This causes visceral fat around the central organs, and a series of negative adaptations to cardiovascular structure and function, increasing the risk of disease or mortality.
+In particular, central steatosis refers to adipose tissue deposited explicitly in the trunk.
+This causes visceral fat around the major organs and a series of negative adaptations to cardiovascular structure and function, increasing the risk of disease or mortality.

 Physical activity benefits for weight control, reducing core obesity, and managing obesity are well documented.
 High-intensity interval training (HIIT) has recently become a popular alternative, primarily due to its efficiency over time.
 A lack of time has been cited as a common obstacle to exercise participation.
-I will.I will.
+I will.